amorim-cjs/scigen-report/README.md

 # SciGen.Report

 <a href="https://scigen.report">SciGen.Report</a> is a website that allows users easily to share their results of complete or partial reproduction of scientific papers, either for positive or negative resutls.
+You can submit a short comment together with a summary of your replication results of any published research, through a simple light form, so everyone can know about any extra care needed to reproduce results!
+And you may also use it to appeal to what you have done and show your expertise with more than just your publications!

+SciGen.Report is **not**:
+- A journal
+- Peer-reviewed
+- A discussion forum

+SciGen.Report *is*:
+- Post peer-review
+- Open Access to submit and read submissions
+- Objective - You must state your result (success or not and to what degree) with optional comments (currently limited to 500 characters)
+- Flexible - You can edit or delete your comments if you want/need in the future

+SciGen.Report has its core values in **diversity**, **integrity**, and **transparency**.
+We welcome various contributions from various researchers, from students who are reproducing protocols as part of their studies to long-career PIs delving inot a complex project.
+Feel free to reach us if you have any need you think we could help.

 ### Dependencies: